prebitha/Predicting-Trades/Cluster Customer/Readme.md

 In this task we have to get deeper into the data and understand the customer by segmenting them into different group and therefore we will cluster them using KMeans

-This Task is Split this task into two sections
+This Task is Split into two sections

 ## SECTION 1.
 Using KMeans to predict Cluster the customers.